-Don’t do it – there’s better ways of ranking in Google without resorting to it.
+Don’t do it – there are better ways of ranking in Google without resorting to it.

 I used to rank high for ‘keyword stuffing‘ years ago, albeit with a keyword stuffed page that I created to illustrate you could, at one time, blatantly ignore Google’s rules and, in fact, use them as a blueprint to spam Google.

-I don’t do that anymore – Google is a little less forgiving that it used to be.
+I don’t keyword stuff in 2017 – Google is a little less forgiving that it used to be.

 The issue is, original “compelling content” – so easy to create isn’t it(!) – on a site with no links and no audience and no online business authority is as useful as boring, useless content – to Google – and will be treated as such by Google – except for long tail terms (if even).

 It usually won’t be FOUND by many people and won’t be READ and won’t be ACTED upon – not without a few good links pointing to the site – NOT if there is any competition for the term.

 Generalisations make for excellent link bait and while good, rich content is very important, sayings like ‘content is everything’ is not telling you the whole story.